markkampe/loadgen/Tests/README.txt

 	verify that that the report contains well formatted and plausible data verify that that the report contains well formatted and plausible data

-5. Zombie mode parallel verify/delete data copies use parallel threads to verify the copies made in test 4 verifying the handling of: verify, delete program will verify correctness of the copies verify that that the report contains well formatted and plausible data
+5. Zombie mode parallel compare/delete data copies use parallel threads to compare copies made in test 4 with originals verifying the handling of: compare, delete program will verify correctness of the copies verify that that the report contains well formatted and plausible data